AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

 ![Customer Journey Analytics Use Dimension Values To Filter](assets/cja-hunting-products.png)

-You then can use that filter in an example **[!UICONTROL Using Date Range Names To Filter]** panel for the use case:
+You then can use that filter in an example **[!UICONTROL Using Dimension Values To Filter]** panel for the use case:

 ![Customer Journey Analytics Distinct Count Values](assets/cja-using-dimension-values-to-filter.png)